gaetanBelliere/MiniProject/README.md

 # MiniProject
 Textual entailment task - UiS data Mining project
+(See the pdf in the repo for more details)

 This project is using a dataset from a Kaggle competition already closed : https://www.kaggle.com/c/fake-news-pair-classification-challenge/data
 And also the SNLI dataset, Samuel R. Bowman, Gabor Angeli, Christopher Potts, and Christopher D. Manning.
 2015.
 A large annotated corpus for learning natural language inference.
 In Proceedings of the 2015 Conference on Empirical Methods in Natural Language Processing (EMNLP).
 Available here : https://nlp.stanford.edu/projects/snli/